Vamsam (TV series): Plot summary

 After this moment, Ponnurangam and many of the others in Shakthi's family start ignoring Archana and treating her as an outcast.
 She is forced even to do house chores.
 One day, Archana also refuses the Chennai collector post because Ponnurangam told her to do so.
-Meanwhile, Doctor Madhan (Sakthi Saravanan), who originally intended to marry Shakthi (actually Archana), but married Bhoomika (Sandhiya), dislikes Bhoomika and tries in many ways first to marry Supriya (Reshma) and then later Actress/ Gwaliyar Ilavarasi Myna (Sandhiya).
+Meanwhile, Doctor Madhan (Sakthi Saravanan), who originally intended to marry Shakthi (actually Archana), but married Bhoomika (Sandhiya), dislikes Bhoomika and tries in many ways first to marry Supriya (Reshma Pasupuleti) and then later Actress/ Gwaliyar Ilavarasi Myna (Sandhiya).
 He succeeds in marrying Myna even though Bhoomika has a child.
 Archana is also pregnant with twins, but Ponnurangam donates one of his daughters in the hospital to Solaiyamma (K.S.
 Jayalakshmi) and Krishna, husband of Rukmini.
 He has lost her child six times.
 He does this to save Rukmini's life.
 Solaiyamma later refuses to give him the child because she wants the 500 crores property of Rukmini.
 Ponnurangam is torn between getting his child back and telling Archana about all this.
 It is revealed that Bhoomika has been acting as Myna to win Madhan's affection and later Vasantha finds out and Bhoomika and Vasantha have the challenge to see who will make Madhan believe them.
 Currently, Shakthi lives in Singapore and helps Archana.
 Rukmini now knows the truth about her cunning mother-in-law and husband and is staying in Archana's house while making Solaiyamma and Krishna believe that she is in Singapore.
 Roja and Ramamani are trying to find this out.
 The court has ruled that Subashree is Archana's daughter and Solaiyamma didn't let Rukmini come into her house.
 Currently, Madhan and Vasantha are trying many ways to get rid of Bhoomika and Solaiyamma is trying to get the 500 crores property of Rukmini.
 Archana is also trying to protect her family from Kanchana.
 Now, Bhoomika has found her father because she looks exactly like her mother, Devika, who died 25 years ago.
 Ponnurangam has now become assistant commissioner due to Archana's work.
 Now, Madhan has turned right and wants Bhoomika to find a better life.
 Now Radha reenters the story, and she is pregnant caused by Nandhakumar, who is engaged to Jothika.